The Treaty covers the area between 60°S

-Signed in Washington on 1 December 1959, entered into force on 23 June 1961.
-The treaty had 12 original signatory nations, as of 2015 there are 52 signatory nations.
+Signed in Washington, USA on 1 December 1959, entered into force on 23 June 1961.
+The treaty had 12 original signatory nations, as of 2018 there are 53 signatory nations.

 An outline summary of the 14 articles of the Antarctic Treaty: